reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 > When a GraphQL server receives a query to process it generally comes in as a String.
 This string must be tokenized and parsed into a representation that the machine understands.
 This representation is called an abstract syntax tree.

-By the way, if you want to learn more about abstract syntax trees [AST Explorer](https://astexplorer.net/) is an online tool which lets you explore the syntax tree created by a chosen language as a parser.
+If you want to learn more about abstract syntax trees [AST Explorer](https://astexplorer.net/) is an online tool that lets you explore the syntax tree created by a chosen language as a parser.

 The `server.js` file would look like this.